 Stay On Top Of Your Money

-If you don’t hire a money manager, at least sign up for Personal Capital.
+If you don't hire a money manager, at least sign up for Empower.
 It is the web’s #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

 After you link all your accounts, use their Retirement Planning calculator that pulls your real data to give you as pure an estimation of your financial future as possible using Monte Carlo simulation algorithms.
 Your retirement is too important to not get right.

 Real estate is a core asset class that has proven to build long-term wealth for Americans.
 Real estate is a tangible asset that provides utility and a steady stream of income if you own rental properties.
 If you like less volatility, real estate is more attractive than stocks.

 To reduce stress and diversify your net worth, take a look at my two favorite real estatei investment platforms.
 Both are free to sign up and explore.

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
 Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.